 The bumpers on the type 1 base were prone to breaking so when the type 2 rivetted bases were introduced, these were strengthened.

 Red models continued with the type 2 base but new colours followed, blue, orange-red and mid-green, all with silver flash trim.
 These had larger unpainted metal wheels more in scale with the model and some would say the best diecast wheels which Benbros used.
 Also, flat-head & crimped axles started to replace the nail-head type.

 The next version had silver plastic wheels, the first time Benbros used them.
 The model was coloured dark-red and had no silver flash.
-Later the wheels were replaced by black plastic.
+Later this colour model was fitted with black plastic wheels.

-Towards the end of the Station Wagon's production Benbros turned to a completely new colour scheme, a chrome-plated finish with red or blue roof, red or blue trim (side flashes and front & rear lights), and a coloured base which could be either red, blue, dark-green, orange or unpainted.
+Towards the end of the Station Wagon's production Benbros turned to a completely new colour scheme, a chrome-plated finish with red or blue roof and side flashes, red trim (front & rear lights), and a coloured base which could be either red, blue, dark-green, orange or unpainted.
 Most of the coloured bases had matching painted metal wheels but some had black plastic wheels and the green base seems to have only had black plastic.
 There was also a chome variation with unpainted metal wheels.

-With such a range of choices, the Station Wagon is interesting to collect and there is always the chance of discovering a colour combination not previously known!
-It was a popular toy so it is not hard to find although some variations are scarce or rare.
+With such a range of choices, the Station Wagon is interesting to collect and there is always the chance of discovering a variation not previously known.
+It was a popular toy so it is not hard to find but some variations are rare or very rare.